CatUnderTheLeaf/CV-stuff/README.md

 sudo apt-get install libcudnn8=8.9.7.29-1+cuda12.2 sudo apt-get install libcudnn8-dev=8.9.7.29-1+cuda12.2
 ```
-7. Install, create and activate `venv`
+7. Install, create and activate `venv` (more user-friendly option to open your project in VS Code and there make virtualenvs)
 ```
 sudo apt install python3.10-venv